-What are protocols in the OSI model
+What are the protocols in the OSI model?

 The OSI model is the reference model for developing network protocols.
 In this tutorial, we will discuss the protocols used in each layer of the OSI model.
 When a protocol is developed according to the OSI model, the first thing is, which OSI layer will provide the service to the new protocol?
 The layer selection will be based on the functionality and network requirements.
 For example, if you want to develop a network protocol which needs only routing functionality for IP packets.
 Then this will be above the Network layer of the OSI model and if it needs connection-oriented delivery of messages the new protocol will be above the transport layer of the OSI model.
-Following is a list of protocols along with the OSI layer they belong too.
+Following is a list of protocols along with the OSI layer they belong to.

 DHCP OSI layer :

 DHCP is an application layer protocol.
 In a real implementation, DHCP works over TCP/IP protocol.
 The full form is the Dynamic Host Control Protocol.
 When a network connection comes up.
 Computer needs and IP address to work in a computer network.
 The computer which is connecting to the computer network works as a DHCP client.
 It requests the server, to get the IP.
-You might have seen while configuring the IP address for the Ethernet card or LAN card on Window machine.
+You might have seen while configuring the IP address for the Ethernet card or LAN card on a Windows machine.
 The internet router works as a DHCP server in this case.